kzisme/site/_posts/2016-10-06-how-to-dotfiles.markdown

 ```

 A common solution to cleaning up your dotfiles is to use symbolic links to
-link all of your configuration files within a folder to your ~/ directory.
+link all of your configuration files within a single folder to your ~/ directory.
-Quite often this task can become a small project by itself, so I stumbled
+Quite often this task can be quite frustrating, but recently I stumbled
 upon GNU Stow(Add link here).
-In short, stow is a utility that automates
+In short, Stow is a utility that automates
-symlinking directories for you in a quick and easy manner.
+symlinking directories for you in a quick no-nonsense manner.

 To make things even easier - using Git in tandem with stow allows you to pick
 and choose specific dotfiles per machine and only ~stow~ the ones you need.

-When I first began using a unix based system it was beneficial to keep my
-dotfiles all in one place, but when I wanted to backup all of my dotfiles using
-git...it became a time sink.

 Stow requires that you create a new directory within your ~/ directory where
 all of your dotfiles will be moved to.
 I went ahead and named mine
 "dotfiles".

-At this point in time you may also choose your favorite versioning system to
+At this point in time you may also choose your favorite version control system to
 backup all of your dotfiles.
-For be, that happens to be Git.
+For me, that happens to be Git.

-## Creating dotfiles directory

-### Setting up version control
+### Setting up version control in our new directory
-> mkdit dotfiles
+> mkdir dotfiles
 cd dotfiles
 git init

 ```
-~/Users/user
+~/Users/kzisme
 +
 |-- dotfiles
 |-- .vim
+|-- .vimrc
+|
 |
 |-- .bashrc
 |-- .bash_aliases